Wieliczka Salt Mine: In culture

 The earliest writings about the Wieliczka Salt Mine include a description by Adam Schröter: Salinarum Vieliciensium incunda ac vera descriptio.
 Carmine elegiaco...
 (1553); augmented edition, Regni Poloniae Salinarum Vieliciensium descriptio.
 Carmine elegiaco...
 (1564).

 The Polish journalist and novelist Bolesław Prus described his 1878 visit to the salt mine in a remarkable series of three articles, "Kartki z podróży (Wieliczka)" ["Travel Notes (Wieliczka)"], in Kurier Warszawski (The Warsaw Courier), 1878, nos.
 36–38.
-The great Prus scholar Zygmunt Szweykowski writes: "The power of the Labyrinth scenes [in Prus' 1895 historical novel, Pharaoh] stems, among other things, from the fact that they echo Prus' own experiences when visiting Wieliczka."
+Prus scholar Zygmunt Szweykowski writes: "The power of the Labyrinth scenes [in Prus' 1895 historical novel, Pharaoh] stems, among other things, from the fact that they echo Prus' own experiences when visiting Wieliczka."
 The Wieliczka Salt Mine indeed helped inspire Pharaoh.
-Prus combined his powerful impressions of the salt mine with the description of the ancient Egyptian Labyrinth, in Book II of Herodotus' Histories, to produce the remarkable scenes found in chapters 56 and 63 of his novel.
+Prus combined his powerful impressions of the salt mine with the description of the ancient Egyptian Labyrinth, in Book II of Herodotus' Histories, to produce the scenes found in chapters 56 and 63 of his novel.

 In 1995, Preisner's Music, a compilation of film music by Polish composer Zbigniew Preisner, was recorded by Sinfonia Varsovia in the Wieliczka mine's chapel.
-The chapel is often said to have the best acoustics in Europe.

 in 1999 in the US the mine was featured in a Modern Marvels episode on salt mines.

-In the Australia television series Spellbinder: Land of the Dragon Lord, the mines were used as the Land of the Moloch.
+In the Australian television series Spellbinder: Land of the Dragon Lord, the mines were used as the Land of the Moloch.

 The mine has appeared on multiple editions of the reality show The Amazing Race including Velyki Perehony, HaMerotz LaMillion 2, The Amazing Race Australia 1, and The Amazing Race 27.